This page describes the different aspects of the support policy between commercetools and consumers of the Custom Applications features.

 A new major release does not always mean that breaking changes directly affect consumers of the packages.
 Some examples are:

 - A dependency package drops support for an "old" Node.js version, thus releasing a major version.
-As a consequence, commercetools could release a new major version as well for dropping support to a specific Node.js version.
+As a consequence, commercetools could release a new major version as well for dropping support of a given Node.js version.
 However, this unlikely affects consumers of Custom Application packages.

 - React releases some new feature that requires a specific minimal version of React.
 Therefore, commercetools could release a new major version that requires Custom Applications to run to a minimal React version.